sogaiu/small-peg-tracer/README.md

 Basically the content consists of a tuple of the arguments to pass to `peg/match` / `meg/match`.

-To see some other sample files, see the `spt/trace/samples` directory that may be living under `JANET_PATH` (for a non-project-specific installation).
+To see some other sample files, see the `spt/trace/samples` directory that may be living under `JANET_PATH` (for a non-project-local installation).

 ### Make a Trace Based on Standard Input Content

 `spt -s` can be usefully invoked from an editor, being passed a suitable selection of text via standard input.
-The selection should be a self-contained call to `peg/match`.
+The selection should be a self-contained call [2] to `peg/match`.

 ```
 $ echo '(peg/match ~(capture "a") "a")' | spt -s